Updated for Version 5.6

 Level and Talent Priority

-Since both Dehya’s damage and defensive utility scale with her Max HP, it is recommended to level her to 90.
-When played as a Burgeon trigger, it is particularly important to level her as it provides a significant increase to reaction DMG.
+Since Dehya’s damage and defensive utility both scale with her Max HP, it is recommended to level her to 90.
+This is particularly important when playing her as a Burgeon trigger, as it also provides a significant increase to Transformative Reaction damage.

 Normal Attack | Sandstorm Assault